Mathiasduc/react-intesens-PWA/README.md

 #### Scritps:
 >npm run start

-Developement command to serve dev server on localhost:3000.
+Start a developement server on localhost:3000.
 Will auto-reload and parse code with react linter.

 >npm run build

-Webpack configuration will:
+Start Webpack building tools, default configuration will:
-transpile es6 to es5,
+* transpile es6 to es5,
-bundle and minify all js and css files, hash the files for cache busting, and more.
+* bundle and minify all js and css files,
+* hash the files for cache busting,
+* and more.

 >npm run deploy